jonathansayer/CV/README.md

 #### Ruby using a PostgresSQL database

+- Ruby is a fantastic language to learn as it's more "Human Readable" than most other computer languages.
+As a result this allows other developers to understand the code base quickly and easily.
+- postgreSQL is simple database framework to use and is versitile in it's uses.
+A simple database can easily be set up or database relationships can be implemented for more complex problems.
-[Chitter](https://github.com/jonathansayer/Chitter_Redo) is a twitter clone which allows a user to sign in and peep (tweet).
-An understanding of database relationships was essential to complete this program.
-For the final Makers Academy Project,[Detour](https://github.com/zeus-org/detour-ionic), we built a Rails API, in which the building of, I was heavily involved with.
+- [Chitter](https://github.com/jonathansayer/Chitter_Redo) is a twitter clone which allows a user to sign in and peep (tweet).
+The program is built using a Sinatra Framework and an understanding of database relationships was essential to complete this program.
+- The [Detour](https://github.com/zeus-org/detour-ionic) required a Rails API to be built.
 The API was paired with a postgreSQL database in order to store the coordinates.
-Ruby is a fantastic language to learn as it's alot more human readable than some other languages and can used with frameworks such as Sinatra or Rails.
-One of my current projects is to build a [Chess Game](https://github.com/jonathansayer/chess) using rails.
+- One of my current projects is to build a [Chess Game](https://github.com/jonathansayer/chess) using rails.
 I chose to develop a chess game as it offers a challenge both in the backend logic and in the front end.
 Currently the Rails backend logic has been developed and I will be developing a front end using Javascript and Angular.

 #### JavaScript

+- JavaScipt offers a the opportunity for a Developer to build a web application or App with a seamless User interface.
+Since JavaScipt runs in the browser there is no need to send bothersome HTTP requests to a server which slows down the whole User Experience.
+- JavaScript can easily be paired with frameworks such a jQuery or Angular to add a bit more sparkle to any application.
+- The [Bowling Scorecard](https://github.com/jonathansayer/bowling-challenge) was developed using JavaScript with some jQuery in there to spice up the front end.
-The [Bowling Scorecard](https://github.com/jonathansayer/bowling-challenge) and [Todo List](https://github.com/jonathansayer/todo_challenge) were both developed using only Javascript.
-JQuery was used in the Bowling Scorecard challenge and Angular was used for the Todo List.
-JavaScript was difficult for me at first and required more time on my part to complete these challenges.
-But I love the flexibility with and diversity that comes with both frameworks and I recognise Angular, particularly, as a very powerfull tool and I enjoyed working on both of these projects very much.
-My next Javascript challenge is to build a front end to my [Chess Game](https://github.com/jonathansayer/chess).
+- The [Todo List](https://github.com/jonathansayer/todo_challenge) challenge was also developed in JavaScipt and used the Angular Framework to make the whole interface as seamless as possible.
+- I love the flexibility with and diversity that comes with both frameworks and I recognise Angular, particularly, as a very powerfull tool and I enjoyed working on both of these projects very much.
+- My next Javascript challenge is to build a front end to my [Chess Game](https://github.com/jonathansayer/chess).
 Stay tuned.

 #### Blog Writing
-Everyday I was at Makers Academy, I wrote an entry into my [blog](http://the-makers-academy-experience.ghost.io/).
-This helped me to consolidate my learning and identify areas I needed to work on.
+- Everyday I was at Makers Academy, I wrote an entry into my [blog](http://the-makers-academy-experience.ghost.io/).
+- This helped me to consolidate my learning and identify areas I needed to work on.

 ####Passion
 This may not be a skill but it is trait that I have developed over time and use to my advantage.
 I love building new products and working with new technologies.
 The most exciting time at Makers Academy for me was developing the [Detour](https://github.com/zeus-org/detour-ionic) App for our final project.
 I loved learning about a new framework in the form of Ionic and I still enjoyed figuring out backend problems in a familar framework such as Rails.
 The Makers Academy experiance was 12 weeks of hard work and frustration while constantly meeting and overcoming obstacles.
 However, I have fallen in love with coding and I cannot imagine a career without it.